Blady-Com/gnoga/docs/user_guide.md

 make
 ```

-Next lets create our directory structure, we will call our application hello.
+Next let's create our directory structure; we will call our application hello.

 ```
 cd ~/workspace